pviafore/taocp/mix/programs/2.1/exercies.md

 3) Write an algorithm to draw a card. see `draw.mixal`

 4) Write an algorithm to place a card on bottom face down.
 See `put_on_bottom.mixal`

+5) Give an algorithm that draws from the bottom.
+See `cheater.mixal`